hugo53/hugo53.github.io/_posts/2014-06-27-weird-behaviour-with-viewcontroller.md

 self.automaticallyAdjustsScrollViewInsets = NO;
 {% endhighlight %}

-You also may face to this problem when do with table view, scroll view.
+You also may face to this problem when do with table view, scroll view like an example [here](https://github.com/nicklockwood/SwipeView/issues/54#issuecomment-31060333).